turbobert/p3/README.md

 Typical tasks like

-* Setting up an python environment from
+* Setting up an python environment from `requirements.txt` and your `sources`
-** `requirements.txt` and
-** your `sources`
-* Updating/installing python packages
+* Updating/installing python packages in that env
+* Actually freezing it all together in one binary
+  * This is one big Bash script
-* Actually packaging all into one big shell file that can run anywhere the same architecture and of course `python3-venv` must be available
+  * That can run anywhere the same architecture
+  * Only dependency is `python3-venv` (including python)

 # Installation